 9. House of Nobility

-The nobilityâs motto Arte et Marte (Art and War) with Minerva, Goddess of Art and Science, and Mars, God of War can be found over the entrance on the northern facade.
-The building currently houses an organization for Swedish nobles and provides the meeting place for the Assembly of Nobles every three years.
+The nobility’s motto, Arte et Marte (Art and War), along with depictions of Minerva, the Goddess of Art and Science, and Mars, the God of War, can be found above the entrance on the northern façade.

 Directions